Geogith/Gaming-Industry/README.md

 # Gaming Industry Analysis

 The global gaming market generated $159.3 billion in revenue in 2020, according to Tom Wijman a Newzoo senior market analyst.
 This is a 9.3 percent year-over-year growth.
 According to Newzoo, it projects that the industry will surpass $200 billion in revenue in 2023!
-To ensure this growth of revenue, data mining of purchasing data from the fantasy game Heroes of Pymoli was used to unearth usable insights.
+To ensure this growth of revenue, data mining of purchasing data from the fantasy game Heroes of Pymoli was used to unearth actionable insights.
 As many others in its genre, the game is free-to-play, but players are encouraged by some gaming companies to purchase optional items to enhance their playing experience.
-My analysis generates a report that extracts hidden and meaningful insights based on the game's purchasing data.
-It also provides recommendations as to how the company could increase revenue based on demographics.

-The dataset provided was a CSV file created in Excel and imported into Pandas (an open source Python package).
-Pandas was select as a robust option for analysis because of its suitability for data analysis via its Series and DataFrame data structures, its multiple methods for convenient data filtering, and its variety of utilities to perform Input/Output operations in a seamless manner.
+To understand players purchases, Pandas (an open source Python package) was selected.
+The data set a CSV file created in Microsoft Excel could be easily imported into Pandas.
+Pandas was considered a robust option for this analysis because of its suitability for data analysis via its Series and DataFrame data structures and its multiple methods for convenient data filtering.

 The code was created in Jupyter Notebook, an open-source web application that allowed me to create live code, equations, visualizations and explanatory text.
 I can share computational documents which is a huge plus.
 Jupyter Notebook was also used because it is a powerful way to write and iterate Python code for data analysis.
 I can write lines of code and run them one at a time.
 If I needed to make a change, I could go back and make my edits and rerun the code again, all in the same window.

 # Results
+The analysis once completed generated a report that extracted hidden and meaningful insights and recommendations as to how the company could increase revenue based on demographics.
 Three observable trends in the data:

 1.)
 Males are the dominant players of the Heroes of Pymoli.
 Males total purchases are a whopping 83% ($1967) of sales compared to females and others/non-disclosed.